 The implementation of the III national forest inventory, which has already completed the first phase related to forest area assessment, is increased the robustness of the data sources used in the estimation process.
 The third NFI, which has the same sampling design of the previous one, is a three-phase inventory.
-In particular the field surveys, related to the qualitative and quantitative attributes measurements, will allow using the IPCC carbon stock change method to estimate emissions and removals for forest land remaining forest land category.
+In particular the ongoing field surveys, related to the qualitative and quantitative attributes measurements, planned to provide results in 2019, will allow using the IPCC carbon stock change method to estimate emissions and removals for forest land remaining forest land category.
 In addition a comparison between the two IPCC methods (carbon stock change versus gains-losses) could be undertaken; the comparison is a valuable verification exercise and is able to highlight any potential outlier which detaches the two estimates.

 The 'National Registry for Carbon sinks', established by a Ministerial Decree on 1st April 2008, is part of National Greenhouse Gas Inventory System in Italy (ISPRA, 2014) and includes information on units of lands subject to activities under Article 3.3 and activities elected under Article 3.4 and related carbon stock changes.
 The National Registry for Carbon sinks is the instrument to estimate, in accordance with the COP/MOP decisions, the IPCC Good Practice Guidance on LULUCF and every relevant IPCC guidelines, the greenhouse gases emissions by sources and removals by sinks in forest land and related land-use changes and to account for the net removals in order to allow the Italian Registry to issue the relevant amount of RMUs.
 In 2009, a technical group, formed by experts from different institutions (ISPRA; Ministry of the Environment, Land and Sea; Ministry of Agriculture, Food and Forest Policies and University of Tuscia), set up the methodological plan of the activities necessary to implement the registry and defined the relative funding.
 Some of these activities (in particular IUTI, inventory of land use) has been completed, resulting in land use classification, for all national territory, for the years 1990, 2000 and 2008.
 After a process of validation and verification, the IUTI data has been used in the previous and in the current submission.
-An update of the for-est model has been done; the II NFI-NFI2005 (CRA-MPF, several years) data related to the litter carbon content, collected in the framework of NFI2005 surveys, have been implemented in the model and land use and land use changes assessment has been carried out through the use of IUTI results.
+An update of the for-est model has been done; the II NFI-NFI2005 (CRA-MPF, several years) data related to the litter carbon content, collected in the framework of II NFI surveys, have been implemented in the model and land use and land use changes assessment has been carried out through the use of IUTI results.

 For the LULUCF sector, following the election of 3.4 activities and on account of an in-depth analysis on the information needed to report LULUCF under the Kyoto Protocol, a Scientific Committee, Comitato di Consultazione Scientifica del Registro dei Serbatoi di Carbonio Forestali, constituted by the relevant national experts has been established by the Ministry for the Environment, Land and Sea in cooperation with the Ministry of Agriculture, Food and Forest Policies.
-In addition, in 2013, the joint project "ITALI" (Integration of Territorial And Land Information) has started its activities; the project, coordinated by the National Institute of Statistics and promoted by EUROSTAT35, involves ISPRA, the Ministry of Agriculture,
+In addition, in 2013, the joint project "ITALI" (Integration of Territorial And Land Information) has started its activities; the project, coordinated by the National Institute of Statistics and promoted by EUROSTAT35, involves ISPRA, the Ministry of Agriculture, Food and Forest Policies, the National Forestry Service and the SIN (Sistema Informativo Nazionale per lo sviluppo dell'agricoltura) and is aimed to supply national statistics related to land use and land cover, harmonising and improving the current informative bases already available in the country.